rleap-project/batch-pddl-generator/README.md

-# Batch PDDL Generator (BPG)
+# Simple instance generator (SIG)

-Specify PDDL generator parameters and their value ranges and let BPG generate PDDL tasks for you.
+Specify PDDL generator parameters and their value ranges and let SIG generate PDDL tasks for you.